 What I Wish I Had Known Sooner

 Who here loves girl talk, guys, or whatever you call it ‘talk’ like I do?
 Let’s call it friend talk.
 I love gathering around my girls, my guys, and my friends just to catch up on what has been happening in our lives.
 It makes me feel at the whole being able to sit down and chat it up with the people I trust and love.
 Girl chat reminds me to be humble because I’m only able to give any form of advice because of the experiences I’ve been through but the chats also remind me that I’m not alone.
-Being able to converse with people that are in my inner circle reassures me that we are all going through.
+Being able to converse with people that are in my inner circle reassures me that we are all going through and we've got each other's backs.

 I’m not always one for getting gushy and sharing my emotions with the world because we all know that the world doesn’t accept who we are (like Tamara says), at least not the way we want to be.
 But if I told you that I didn’t shed a tear watching these beautiful ladies share their wisdom, I’d be lying to you.

 I could never imagine going through a divorce but similar to Tamara, I have and still, am learning to be alright knowing that I’m different.
-I accepted Christ at a young age as well and have always been the type of person who just doesn’t like going along with what everyone is doing because I always knew what I like and what I didn’t like.
-Being alright with being different isn’t easy and since I haven’t mastered that level of self-acceptance yet, I will say that it can definitely be a lifelong lesson.
+I accepted Christ at a young age as well and have always been the type of people who just don't like going along with what everyone is doing.
+I always knew what I like and what I didn’t like.
+Being alright with being different isn’t easy and since I'm still mastering that level of self-acceptance yet, I will say that it can definitely be a lifelong lesson.

-When I talked to my mom about these videos and the questions she gave me her answer which also moved me.
-Then she asked me, “Abigail, what do you wish you had known sooner?”
+When I talked to my mom about these videos, the questions she gave me moved me.
+She asked me, “Abigail, what do you wish you had known sooner?”
 I was pretty shocked that my mom of all people would ask this but she’s never been the one to shy away from asking tough questions.
 I didn’t know what to say at first.
 I’m still in my 20s and I don’t have my life completely figured out.
-I’m tripping over life and myself like as if that was all I was taught.
-So what does a 20-year-old say to this questions?
-I have three things aside from what these ladies said:
+I’m tripping over life and myself like as child learning to walk for the first time.
+So what does a 24-year-old say to this questions?
+I have three things I wished I had known sooner, aside from what these ladies said:

 Truly comprehend that not everyone is going to want to be in my life and not everyone should.

-I remember being told by a 6th-grade teacher that not everyone is going to want to be my friend.
+I remember being told by a 6th-grade teacher “not everyone is going to want to be your friend.”
 Mind you, I wanted to be friends with everyone so this was harsh for an 11-year-old to hear.
 But nevertheless, she was right.
 As I look at 2018, I realize that it has been a tremendous year filled with slicing people out of my life.
 I don’t think I’ve ever felt so at peace in the friendship department as I do now that I’m looking back.
 I guess this ties to into my new favorite saying:

 My life is on a need to know bases and not everyone needs to know: